 We have designated cabins for each camp; however, due to the breakdown of campers registered in some weeks, there may be two age groups in one cabin.

-Can my child stay in the same cabin as his friends?
+Can my child stay in the same cabin as their friends?

 You bet!
 During the registration provess, you will have the opportunity to indicate who you would like to be in the same group with during the camp session.
 We have campers that come year after year and communicate with other campers about the week and the camp they plan to come to!

 Is Gilmont a non-profit camp?